hesscan/agents/README.md

 - "What's trending on TikTok that we could build?" → `trend-researcher`
 - "Our app reviews are dropping, what's wrong?" → `feedback-synthesizer`
 - "Make this loading screen more fun" → `whimsy-injector`
+- "Prepare discovery questions for our law firm prospect" → `discovery-prep-assistant`
+- "Generate our monthly financial report" → `monthly-finance-automator`

 ## 📁 Directory Structure